 Visit the Carriage House for a self-guided tour, available late April through mid-November.

 Free for Historic New England members and Salem residents.
 Become a member.

 Salem, Mass.
 01970

 Parking: Two hour on-street parking is available on Chestnut Street.
+During the month of October, parking on Chestnut Street is reserved for residents only.
+Two hour on-street parking is available on adjacent Pickering and Warren Streets.
 If you would like to extend your visit, go to the city's website to lean more about public parking areas within walking distance of the Phillips House.